nielsfaber/scheduler-card/README.md

 __Every day__
  the default option.
 The schedule will perform the action every day at the specified time.

-__Weekdays__
+__Workdays__
 perform action only on Monday thru Friday.
-Typically weekdays are the same as working days, but it may depend on your country.
-Holidays are not taken into account as of yet.
+If you have the [workday integration](https://www.home-assistant.io/integrations/workday/) installed, you can use it to define your own set of workdays.
+The workday integration and its settings will be automatically detected if it is installed.
+Note that if you define holidays, they will be excluded from workdays.

+__Weekend__
+perform action only on Saturday and Sunday.
+If you have the workday integration installed, the weekend will be considered as the inverse as workdays.
+This means that holidays and your 'fixed day off' are included in the weekend setting.

 __Custom__
 choose your own days.
 A list with all days of the week appears.
 You can select one or more days by clicking them.

-:construction: WIP rename _weekdays_ to _workdays_, and take into account holidays and the actual workdays in your country using the [workday sensor](https://www.home-assistant.io/integrations/workday/)

-:construction: WIP add _weekends_ and make it the opposite of _workdays_

-:construction: WIP add option to choose the first day of the week

 #### Choosing the time